 Ironically, a representative reached out to me, by the perks of effective marketing strategies, stating that he was aware of my home-buying venture and offered a concise plan to better my chances of securing a home loan.
 I dodged his advice due to skepticism at first but was later persuaded to allow the company to aid me in securing a lower interest rate.
 They informed me of the many ways to outsmart creditors and have items removed from my credit legally.

-One manner was to contact the creditors directly and settle for much less than what was due after demanding to receive a documented settlement offer.
+One manner was to contact the creditors directly and settle my debt for much less than what was due after demanding to receive a documented settlement offer.
 The process was solvent.
 After successfully closing on my beautiful condo in Atlanta, I continued to apply the techniques I had learned to maintain good credit.
 Learn more about selecting the right credit repair company.

 11 Ways to Repair/Improve Credit